Chart Color Schemes

 Warwick Farm's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Warwick Farm's health data shows relatively positive results for its residents.
-The prevalence of common health conditions is low among the general population but higher than the national average among older and at-risk cohorts.
+Warwick Farm's health data shows a relatively positive picture.
+The prevalence of common health conditions is low among its general population but higher than the national average for older and at-risk cohorts.
+Approximately 50% (~3,331 people) have private health cover, which is lower compared to Greater Sydney's 51.8% and the national average of 55.7%.

 Frequently Asked Questions - Health